LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/04-datadog-logs.md

 would need to delete the current pods to get the changes.
 To ease future changes let's use the `RollingUpdate` strategy:**

-* Add to the same file you modified earlier under the `.spec` path:
+* To enable rolling updates, we must set the `updateStrategy` on our daemonset:
 ```
 spec:
   updateStrategy:
     type: RollingUpdate
 ```

+We've prepared a patch to do just that:
+`cat assets/04-datadog-logs/agent-daemonset-rolling-update.patch.yaml`{{execute}}
+`kubectl patch daemonset datadog-agent --patch "$(cat assets/04-datadog-logs/agent-daemonset-rolling-update.patch.yaml)"`

-* Re-apply the modified manifest, and watch the changes now happen
+* Watch the changes now happen:
+`kubectl get pods -w -lapp=datadog-agent`{{execute}}

 * You can also watch the rolling update of the daemonset to see the change being deployed:
 `kubectl rollout status ds/datadog-agent`{{copy}}

 * This should have unblocked the logs view and you should see logs flowing now.